swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 In summary, do you need logic programming to solve logic puzzles?
 *Absolutely not!* Should you implement logic puzzles using core.logic?
-*Most definitely!* Importantly, you absolutely need to try both approaches in order to understand the tradeoffs.
+*Most definitely!* Importantly, you must try both approaches in order to understand the tradeoffs.
 What bothered me about Mark's post was the abundance of opinions with little evidence of core.logic experience.

 You can see the entire solution for the puzzle [here](http://gist.github.com/swannodette/5127144).
 Again I'm not